johnwmillr/johnwmillr.github.io/projects.markdown

 [![Sportradar Logo](https://sportradar.us/wp-content/uploads/2015/12/logo-retina.png){:class="img-responsive" height="30%" width="30%"}](https://github.com/johnwmillr/SportradarAPIs)

 [Sportradar](http://sportradar.com/) is a company that provides extensive APIs for a number of professional sports including soccer, basketball, and multiple eSports leagues.
 I wrote a [`sportradar`](https://github.com/johnwmillr/SportradarAPIs), a Python package that simplifies the process of downloading data from Sportradar's APIs.
 A fun part of the project was writing a [script](https://github.com/johnwmillr/DocScraper/blob/master/sportradar/scrapeSportradarEndpoints.ipynb) to scrape the Sportradar documentation and automatically generate functional Python code and unit tests for each API endpoint.
 My [analysis](/fifa-world-cup-data/) of data from the 2018 FIFA World Cup made use of `sportradar` and provides a few example use cases.
-The project is available via `pip` and [PyPI](https://pypi.org/project/sportradar/).
+The project is available via [`pip`](https://pypi.org/project/sportradar/).

 ---